sonic-net/SONiC/doc/event-mgmt-framework/event-mgmt-framework.md

 In summary, the framework provides both current and historical event status of software and physical entities of the system through ALARM and EVENT tables.

-Each event has an important characteristic: severity.
-It indicates how important the condition that raised the event is.
-Enterprise SONiC defines following severities for events.
+As mentioned above, each event has an important characteristic: severity.
+SONiC defines following severities for events.

 - CRITICAL : A critical condition exists and requires immediate action.
 A critical event may trigger if one or more hardware components fail, or one or more hardware components exceed temperature thresholds.
+  ( maps to log-alert )
+- MAJOR : A major error had occurred and requires escalation or notification.
+For example, a major alarm may trigger if an interface failure occurs, such as a port channel being down.
+  ( maps to log-critical )
+- MINOR : A minor error or noncritical condition occurred that, if left unchecked, might cause system service interruption or performance degradation.
+A minor alarm requires monitoring or maintenance.
+  ( maps to log-error )
 - WARNING : A warning condition was observed, but it may or may not result in an error condition.
+  ( maps to log-warning )
 - INFORMATIONAL : An informational event had occurred, but it does not impact performance.
+NOT applicable to alarms.
+  ( maps to log-notice )

 By default every event will have a severity assigned by the component.
 The framework provides Event Severity Profiles to customize severity of an event and also can disable an event.
 Operator can decide to lower or increase severity of an event or can decide to turn off an event.